sciple/metadata-app/README.md

 GUI for managing MNMS-compliant metadata

+<mark> _2024-08-30_: Please note that the project is undergoing heavy refactoring and it **will soon be branched out to Version 2.0**.
+The current interface struggles to handle more than 6 cages</mark>

 ![screenshot of the GUI](screenshot.PNG "Main interface")

 > Please review the [the code of conduct](CODE_OF_CONDUCT.md) to understand how to behave properly here and follow the [contributing guidelines](CONTRIBUTING.md).